nagyist/tao-user-guide/src/interactions/order-interaction.md

 **Step 2:** Fill in the question field.

-This will describe the task given to the test-taker ("Place the following in chronological order", etc.).
+This will describe the task given to the Test-taker ("Place the following in chronological order", etc.).

 <div class="hidden-video">
 [![Order Step 3](http://img.youtube.com/vi/TKxpisbMans/0.jpg)](http://www.youtube.com/watch?v=TKxpisbMans)